 The Diana Room

-In Ancient Greece, Diana was the goddess of hunting and sister of Apollo, the sun god, and was also associated with the moon.
-The central section of the ceiling, by Gabriel Blanchard, depicts Diana watching over navigation and hunting scenes.
+In Ancient Greek mythology, Diana was the goddess of the hunt, the sister of Apollo, the sun god, and was also associated with the moon.
+The central section of the ceiling, painted by Gabriel Blanchard, depicts Diana watching over navigation and hunting scenes.
 The arches illustrate the same two themes, celebrating Louis XIV’s cynegetic taste (Cyrus hunting the wild boar by Audran; Alexander hunting the lion, by La Fosse) and making allusions to the royal navy, which was undergoing considerable expansion by Colbert at the time (Julius Cesar sending Roman settlers to Carthage by Audran; Jason and the Argonautes, by La Fosse).
 The painting by Charles de La Fosse over the fireplace depicts The Sacrifice of Iphigenia (showing last-minute intervention by Diana).
 Opposite, above the console, is Diana and Endymion by Gabriel Blanchard.
 The ancient busts are from collections belonging to Cardinal Mazarin which were bequeathed to Louis XIV.

 Like the Venus Room, the Diana room served as a vestibule to the State Apartments.
 During Evening gatherings under Louis XIV it was used as a Billiards Room.
 Two tiers of seating were installed to allow people to watch the games at which the king, who was very skilled, often excelled.